ngraziano/hass-witty/README.md

 1. Download _all_ the files from the `custom_components/witty_one/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant
+1. Put the charging station in pairing mode with the card
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Witty One Integration"

 ## Configuration is done in the UI